FairCrypto/x1-docs/docs/xen-crypto/xen-stake.md

+---
+description: What is Xen Stake?
+Learn about the Xen Stake NFT and its features.
+---

 # Xen Stake NFT

 Xen Stake NFT is a part of the XEN Crypto ecosystem, offering a unique approach to staking cryptocurrencies.